Random fields and the geometry of Wiener space: Preliminaries II: The infinite dimensional theory

-One of the most crucial steps in obtaining the \emph{co-area} formula in the Wiener space, which in turn is a necessary step to obtain the \emph{tube-formula} in the Wiener space, is to be able to extend ordinary Wiener functionals which are defined up to $\mu$-zero sets, to sets of capacity zero.
-Quasi-sure analysis lets us do precisely that, and much more.
+One of the most crucial steps in obtaining the \textit{co-area} formula in the Wiener space, which in turn is a necessary step to obtain the \textit{tube-formula} in the Wiener space, is to be able to extend ordinary Wiener functionals to sets of $\mu $-zero measure.
+Quasi-sure analysis lets us do precisely that and much more.